Five Burning Questions for the Second Half of the Astros Season

 As we enter the functional second half of the Major League Baseball season, coming off Tuesday night's All-Star Game, it is abundantly clear that the Houston Astros' star power in the MLB galaxy matches their on-field prowess, where their 60-29 record is the second best in all of baseball and the best in the American League.

-From a glitz standpoint, the All-Star Game broadcast on FOX served as a mini-infomercial for baseball's next big team — George Springer was mic'd up for an in-game interview while playing left field, Jose Altuve was the centerpiece of numerous
+From a glitz standpoint, the All-Star Game broadcast on FOX served as a mini-infomercial for baseball's next big team — George Springer was miiked up for an in-game interview while playing left field, Jose Altuve was the centerpiece of numerous

-short-shaming group photos of All-Stars, and there were at least a couple of commercial breaks that transitioned out with the trio of Astro starters clowning around with bats and helmets and whatever else they could get their hands on.
+short-shaming group photos of All-Stars, and there were at least a couple of commercial breaks that transitioned out with the trio of Astros starters clowning around with bats and helmets and whatever else they could get their hands on.

 The message is clear — the Astros, and all the record-breaking offensive exploits that come with them, are now resonating far beyond the city limits of Houston, Texas.
 The Astros are a national thing.
 They're also a virtual lock to win the AL West and head to the postseason.
 As of the All-Star break, Bovada had the Astros as a 1/250 shot to win the American League West.
 That's greater than a 99.5 percent chance of winning the division.
 These are good times!

-So with that in mind, there are a few questions whose answers are crucial to the Astros chances of hoisting a trophy at the end of the season.
+So with that in mind, there are a few questions whose answers are crucial to the Astros’ chances of hoisting a trophy at the end of the season.
 Let's briefly examine a few of them....

 5. What happens at the trade deadline?